dragspas/currency-converter/README.md

 - Clone project from GitHub https://github.com/dragspas/currency-converter

-- Create .env file, will not be included in the repo, but I will send you it separately
+- Create .env file, will not be included in the repo

 ```
 cp .env.example .env